How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 With age stratification, there was a significant association between SSRIs and violent crime convictions for individuals aged 15 to 24 y

-By the way, CBD does not show any of these effects which isn't surprising given the role of the endocannabinoid system and neurotransmitters.
+By the way, CBD does not show any of these effects which aren't surprising given the role of the endocannabinoid system and neurotransmitters.

-It's shown to balance key system in the body:
+It's shown to balance the key system in the body: